GVS News DesK |

 GVS: This situation also affects the politics in the non-Arab Muslim world, such as Pakistan where Shias and Sunnis are affected by the Arab-Iranian conflict.

 Moussa: I would like you to know that the issue of Shia and Sunni is destructive for us Muslims.
-We, in Egypt, hate to talk the divisive language of Shia and Sunni.
+We, in Egypt, hate to talk about the divisive language of Shia and Sunni.
 Don’t forget that in Egypt, the Mohammad Reza Pahlavi, then Crown prince of Iran married Fawzia, the sister of King Farouk of Egypt, in 1939.
-Nobody spoke about the groom’s shia sect or the bride’s sunni sect because this is not how we feel in Egypt.
+Nobody spoke about the groom’s Shia sect or the bride’s Sunni sect because this is not how we feel in Egypt.
 But to use the Shia-Sunni feud and to feed it in order to divide the Muslim world, to divide the Arab world and to divide a country like Iraq and affect the stability of countries like Lebanon, in my opinion, is the wrong thing to do.

 GVS: In a country like Pakistan, it has been felt that the Pakistani government has always supported the Arab world on the Palestinian issue.
 However, on a parallel level, the Arab world has not shown the same support for the Kashmir cause.

 Moussa: It’s not a question of trading support, it’s a question of justice for the Palestinians.
 I cannot say that Pakistan has supported the Palestinian cause and there is a prize for that.
 As for the issue of Kashmir, it is still kind of left to the UN and there is no active war going on.
 In all honesty, I don’t accept the logic that Arabs should support Pakistan on the issue of Kashmir just because they support the Palestinian cause.

 GVS: Why aren’t Arabs as vocal on the issue of Kashmir?